-Phase Activity Evaluate the Gather, record, analyses and display situation and resource information. situation Obtain a clear picture of the scale and complexity of the incident, and assess the incident potential. and progress of the Assess worst-case potential. response Determine resources required to implement the Incident Action Plan.
+Phase Activity Evaluate the Gather, record, analyses and display situation and resource information. situation Obtain a clear picture of the scale and complexity of the incident, and 1 6.4 assess the incident potential. and progress of the Assess worst-case potential. response Determine resources required to implement the Incident Action Plan.
 Establish and refresh Formulate and prioritize response objectives. incident objectives Identify analyses and evaluate reasonable response strategies to accomplish the overall objectives of the response.

-and strategy Develop the Incident Action Plan Determine the tactical direction (i.e. what, why, who, when, where and how) and the resources, logistics and strategies for the next operational period.
+and strategy Develop the Incident Determine the tactical direction (i.e. what, why, who, when, where and Action Plan how) and the resources, logistics and strategies for the next operational Action I fair period.
 Define operational periods.
 Identify resource status and availability.
 Configure organizational structure to implement tactics, and determine work assignments and specific resource requirements.
 As needed, develop and prioritize Incident Action Plan.
-Prepare and disseminate Format the Incident Action Plan in accordance with the level of complexity of the incident, and produce a well-prepared outline for an oral briefing or written plan. the Incident Action Plan Obtain Incident Action Plan attachments and review for completeness and approval.
-Ensure the Incident Action Plan is up-to-date and complete in relation to the incident situation.
-Reproduce the Incident Action Plan and distribute before the start of the next operational period.
-Evaluate and revise the Compare planned progress with actual progress on a regular basis, and identify deviations or changes in resource availability, mission failure or unexpected success, and new safety and environmental considerations Incident Action Plan unexpected success, and new safety and environmental considerations.
-Input new information and changes in the situation into the first step of the planning process as necessary to modify the Incident.
-Action Plan for the current or subsequent operational period.
+Prepare and Format the Incident Action Plan in accordance with the level of complexity disseminate of the incident, and produce a well-prepared outline for an oral briefing or written plan the Incident Action Obtain Incident Action Plan attachments and review for completeness and Plan approval Ensure the Incident Action Plan is un-to-date and complete in relation to the incident situation Reproduce the Incident Action Plan and distribute before the start of the next operational period.
+Evaluate and revise Compare planned progress with actual progress on a regular basis and the identify deviations or changes in resource availability mission failure or unexpected success and new safety and environmental considerations Incident Action Plan Input new information and changes in the situation into the first step of the planning process as necessary to modify the Incident Action Plan for the current or subsequent operational period Action I fail for the current of subsequent operational period.

-Figure 9.1: Organization chart for emergency team
+Figure 9-1 Organization chart for emergency team